SupaFuzz/godlovestrans/README.md

 LOL. you aren't wrong.
 This whole thing is like 10 minutes old.
 I know how to make it good for sure.
 I've been writing sites and apps for nearly 30 years.
 Long story short is that I'm in the middle of finishing a different project for work.
 Once that's done in the next few weeks, this project will get the sustained attention it needs to look the part.

-I don't feel comfortable writing about it publicly, but suffice it to had a *religious experience* of some kind that laid the very small responsibility of engineering this and getting it running on my shoulders.
+I don't feel comfortable writing about it publicly, but the long and short of it, is that had a *religious experience* of some kind that laid the very small responsibility of engineering this and getting it running on my shoulders.
 I can't tell you how, but I know this responsibility is mine, and as it so happens ... while writing the content isn't something I'm qualified to do, building a site for it sure is.

 ## CONTACT ME, LET'S DO THIS